davidcm/davidcm.github.io/_posts/2014-02-27-sheep_in_hell_in_the_3hm_contest.markdown

 ---
 layout: post
-title: Sheep in Hell in the 3HM Contest
+title: Sheep in Hell in the 3HM contest
 category: posts
 ---